franciscrot/dma/dh-frames.md

 - [Your Computer Is on Fire](https://en.wikipedia.org/wiki/Your_Computer_Is_on_Fire) – Edited by Thomas Mullaney, Benjamin Peters, Mar Hicks & Kavita Philip (2021).
 Essay collection.
 - [The Shock of the Old](https://en.wikipedia.org/wiki/The_Shock_of_the_Old) – David Edgerton (2006).
 A challenge to innovation-centric histories, showing how technologies persist and accumulate.
 - [The Cybernetic Brain](https://en.wikipedia.org/wiki/The_Cybernetic_Brain) – Andrew Pickering (2010).
 Explores British cybernetics and alternative systems thinking traditions that influenced digital culture.
+- Add more resources on intro to the tech sector
+- Add more resources on political economy of technology
+- Add more resources on histories of technology

 </details>